blazexnz/blazexnz.github.io/binary-memory-training/README.md

 - **Number of groups:** Enter the number of groups you want to generate, where one group is a 3-bit binary number
 - **Input field:** Enter the decimal equivalent of each binary number in the checker field, which will automatically checks your input, and then progresses with a correct answer
 - **Real time feedback:** Provides immediate feedback on your answers, which are colour-coded results (green for correct, red for incorrect)
-- **Progress tracker:** Keep track of where you are with a blue cursor, which moves as you progress
+- **Progress tracker:** Keep track of where you are with a light blue cursor, which moves as you progress
 - **Counters:** Keeps track of the number of correct, and incorrect answers
 - **Binary visibility toggle:** You can hide, or show the generated binary numbers during your practice session
 - **Optimised for iPhone:** The number keyboard is forced for iPhone users